thiagoguarino/trybe-project32-inventory-report/README.md

   This is project #2 of the Computer Science Module at [Trybe Bootcamp](https://www.betrybe.com/).

   This project generates reports data from command line.
 It handles XML, JSON and CSV files as data inputs.
 The outputs can be split in two options.
 Simple Report and Complete Report.
-This project also has Unit Tests and Bonus Tasks.
+This project has Unit Tests and Bonus Tasks.
 Stack: Python3, Pytest.

   <strong>FYI: every file that does not have a code authorship comment, was originally made by Trybe Bootcamp.</strong>